Canadian Red Cross

 - Leadership skills - give clear instructions and delegate, make informed decisions, able to problem solve, provide coaching and feedback to responders, support team environment;

 - Operational accuracy - manage inventory of adequate and emergency stocks for your service area before, during and after the close of operation.
-Communicate, report on progress and evaluate the provision of the services;
+Communicate, report on progress and evaluate the provision of the services to the Site Manager;

 - Attention to detail - accuracy in maintaining logs, in completing forms, giving information statistics and financial documentation for use of service, as required;

 - Data entry - able to enter data into a computerised database through a structured form.
 Able to use an email account to read, print and reply to emails (including opening attachments);